AIP GEN 3.3

 - Automatic En Route Information Service (AERIS)

-- Aerodrome Weather Information Service (AWIS) and
+- Aerodrome Weather Information Service (AWIS)

 - Meteorological Information for Aircraft in Flight (VOLMET).